-\black{(v) {\it --- Multinomial diffusion model --- } Section~\ref{sec_Discrete} has investigated the spatiotemporally discrete model that may produce the explicit time evolution of the number-density entropy unlike the spatiotemporally continuous models represented by the Langevin and the Dean--Kawasaki eqs.
-In addition, a remarkable point in sec.~\ref{sec_Discrete} is that dynamical mechanisms are not specified, so that the main statement of eq.~(\ref{heat_heat_relation}) is applicable to the other stochastic discrete models.
+Section~\ref{sec_Discrete} has investigated the spatiotemporally discrete model that may produce the explicit time evolution of the entropy of the number density $S^{(\rho)}$ unlike the spatiotemporally continuous models represented by the Langevin and the Dean--Kawasaki equations.
+In addition, a remarkable point in Sec.~\ref{sec_Discrete} is that dynamical mechanisms are not specified, so that the main statement of Eq.~(\ref{heat_heat_relation}) is applicable to the other stochastic discrete models.
 Keeping these points in mind, we can find that one of the interesting perspectives is multinomial diffusion model and its family~\cite{JCP_Lampoudi_2009,JCP_Gillespie_2013,JCP_Tian_Burrage_2004,PRE_Balter_Tartakovsky_2011} to deal with reaction and diffusion fields, where the space is discretely divided into subspaces with finite volume.
-The developments of eq.~(\ref{heat_heat_relation}) towards the multinomial diffusion model would be one of the promising directions. }
+The developments of Eq.~(\ref{heat_heat_relation}) towards the multinomial diffusion model would be one of the promising directions.